-Keep your online dating life fun and romantic by following these safety tips.
+This Valentine's Day, keep your online dating life fun and romantic by following these safety tips.

 Before you put yourself out there, make sure the privacy settings across all your social media accounts allow people to see only what you want them to see.
 Keep your hometown, your employer, your photos, and any other info that could help a stranger track you down set to private.2.
 Avoid specifics in your profile.

 Seemingly innocent conversation – such as the city where your parents met, your mother’s maiden name, or the name of your pet – can be used to answer security questions and hack your accounts.
-Do not add potential dates as friends on social media until you’ve met them in person, and never download any attachment or click any link they may send you.5.
-Plan a public first date.
+Do not add potential dates as friends on social media until you’ve met them in person, and never download any attachment or click any link they may send you.

 As always, if anything makes you uncomfortable throughout the course of your date, shut it down and excuse yourself.

 Everyone deserves love and romance, and the right match is out there for you.
 Follow these tips to keep yourself safe so you can better focus on the fun, the laughter, the butterflies, and the beginnings.
-Happy Valentine’s Day.
+Happy Valentine’s Day!